syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ### Overriding user customization when applying theme

-You can customize the appearance of control using `Style` or `ThemeStyle` properties when using theme studio based themes.
-Syncfusion control provides option whether theme can override style settings using `CanOverrideStyle` property.
+You can customize the appearance of control using the `Style` or `ThemeStyle` property when using theme studio based themes.
+Syncfusion control provides option whether theme can override style settings using the `CanOverrideStyle` property.

-For example, In the below code TreeView fore color is customized and theme applied after that line.
-If you run the application theme will not override the fore color settings since default value of `CanOverrideStyle` is `false`.
-If you set `CanOverrideStyle` property as `true` before setting the theme, then fore color setting will get overridden by theme.
+For example, in the following code, TreeView fore color is customized, and theme is applied after that line.
+If you run the application, theme will not override the fore color settings since the default value of `CanOverrideStyle` is `false`.
+If you set the `CanOverrideStyle` property to `true` before setting the theme, then fore color setting will be overridden by theme.

 {% tabs %}